 Top Ten Family Business Facts | Fact #2: The Cluster Model Helps Capture the Evolution of Your Family Business Over Time

 Traditionally, family businesses are described as constituent of three overlapping circles: 1) the family, 2) the business, and 3) the ownership (Gersick, Davis, McCollom Hampton, & Lansberg, 1997; Tagiuri & Davis, 1996).
 Recently, Michael-Tsabari, Labaki, & Zachary (2014) suggested the Cluster Model to update the two and three-circle models by providing a more detailed picture of the circles’ evolution over time.

+“Far from declining, family firms will remain an important feature of global capitalism for the foreseeable future, argues Adrian Wooldridge.”
 So begins a recent special report on family businesses published by The Economist.

 A successful family business must be poised to prosper for many generations to come.
 A quick list of necessary items needed to create a successful family business include: alignment on important matters, a shared vision for the company, a detailed action plan, a family constitution, a shareholder agreement, a responsible owner and an official employment policy.

 Writing a letter that expresses business advice from the leader of a family business to the successors of the business is an excellent method for examining what is truly important.
 This exercise allows the family business leader to reflect on the values of the family, review past challenges and provide invaluable family business advice that will provide beneficial guidance.

 Trust in family business is a critical issue.
 Strong relationships which are based on trust and communication build equality and respect - not power and control.
 Trust can be built, measured, tested and repaired.
 It is a way of reducing uncertainty in interpersonal and organizational settings and is necessary for cohesive and productive professional relationships.